formlio/forml/docs/workflow/index.rst

 .. _workflow-expression:
 .. rubric:: Workflow Expression

-The high-level API for describing a workflow allows to :ref:`compose an operator expressions
+The high-level API for describing a workflow allows to :ref:`compose operator expressions
 <operator-composition>` using the following syntax:

 .. code-block:: python

     flow = LabelExtractor(column='foo') >> NaNImputer() >> RFC(max_depth=3)

-The typically counter-intuitive feature of any DAG-based frameworks is that execution of these expressions *builds* a DAG rather than *performing* the actual processing functions (which happens separately in a completely different context).
+The typically counter-intuitive feature of any DAG-based frameworks is that the execution of these expressions *builds* a DAG rather than *performing* the actual processing functions (which happens separately in a completely different context).